 When Iroh returns to Ba Sing Se and visits the grave of his son, it actually makes him one of the possibly greatest examples of true manliness.

 Double points of manly tears seeing as that episode was the last episode that Mako ever recorded due to his untimely death.
 As if people weren't crying hard enough, we were presented with an "In Memory of" dedicated to Mako.
 Needless to say, people were crying without abandon.
-To this day it still brings a small case of Manly Tears to this troper's eyes
+To this day it still brings a small case of Manly Tears to many fans' eyes

 Chowder, as the quote above shows, has no qualms about openly weeping when he feels truly moved.